Ideas-on-Stage/ideasonstage.com/content/guides/event-organizer-guide/index.en.md

 ### WHO?
 Who is the target?

-    > Employees, prospects, customers, suppliers, investors, press, general public, VIP…?
+    => Employees, prospects, customers, suppliers, investors, press, general public, VIP…?

 ### WHY?
 What is the strategic goal?

-    > Notoriety, brand image, visibility, loyalty…?
+    => Notoriety, brand image, visibility, team building, loyalty…?

 Why do you want to organize this event?

-    > Motivate your employees, develop the corporate culture, make an announcement/inform, launch a new product, educate customers/prospects about a product or service, find new partners, present something new to the press…?
+    => Motivate your employees, develop the corporate culture, make an announcement/inform, launch a new product, educate customers/prospects about a product or service, find new partners, present something new to the press…?

 What messages do you want to convey to your guests?
 What will they discover or learn?